arpanjangra/Quant_Risk_Analysis-JPM_vs_Market_Volatility/README.md

 | **`pandas` & `numpy`** | Time-series data manipulation, Log-Return transformations, and vector math. |
 | **`matplotlib`** | Generation of diagnostic plots, histograms, and confidence interval visualizations. |

----

-### 🚀 How to Run
-Follow these steps to reproduce the analysis and generate the visualizations on your local machine.

 #### 1. Clone the Repository
 Open your terminal (Command Prompt or Git Bash) and run: https://github.com/arpanjangra/Quant_Risk_Analysis-JPM_vs_Market_Volatility.git